 And, for the meat eaters, it’s not so bad either.

 A true usta (master) of çiğ köfte will make such a high quality mixture that you wouldn’t even realise the meat isn’t there.

 And, more recently, the meaty çiğ köfte is also making a bit of a comeback.
 Look out for it being advertised in the windows of kebab places.

 While it is lovely to tour around Turkey, trying out all the local foods, money and time mean it’s not always possible to do that – but, happily, in Turkey, there is a not-necessarily-second-best solution: Istanbul.

-While we were in Istanbul in April, we again met up with Anıl who was very excited to tell us he’d tracked down his favourite çiğ köfte guy after a few days of looking for him.
+While we were in Istanbul one time, we again met up with Anıl who was very excited to tell us he’d tracked down his favourite çiğ köfte guy after a few days of looking for him.

 “Come on.
 Let’s go and eat çiğ köfte.
 You’ll love this one.”

 We do like the vegetarian version of çiğ köfte, it’s just that we’re perhaps not (no, we’re definitely not) quite as enthusiastic about it as our Mr Foxnomad.